raosan/symon/CONTRIBUTING.md

     * Hit the `Create pull request` button
     * Fill in all necessary information to help us understand about your pull request.

+If you notice that your Pull Request's check action/workflow never run, please check in your **forked** symon repository, on the "Setting" > "Actions" tab, go to "Fork pull request workflows" section and enable the "Run workflows from fork pull requests", "Send write tokens to workflows from fork pull requests" and "Send secrets to workflows from fork pull requests" checkboxes.
+And then click "Save".
+Remove your pull request, and create a new one.

 ### Important

 **All test must succeed**